 - You do not have to queue up.
 In the Netherlands, it is a one for all when it comes to getting a seat on the train.
 So elbows out when getting on at a busy stop and you want a seat.

 - There are some sections on the train that are a ‘silent’ coupes.
 It means that it is a none talking, music, etc coupe.
-If you are traveling with two people and you want to chat along the way, don’t go into this coupe.
+If you are travelling with two people and you want to chat along the way, don’t go into this coupe.